 A seaside massage is a must-try experience if you’re a beach lover on Phuket, with open-air massage services found along most of the main beaches including Kata, Patong, Kamala and Bang Tao.
 Take a stroll along the sand and you’ll soon meet some of the masseuses who work their healing magic on low platforms set under umbrellas on the sand.

 Though the set-up is very simple some of these ladies are highly skilled, and getting a treatment to the sound of the waves is the ultimate way to unwind.
-Along with Thai massage, oil massage and reflexology foot massage are also available, each for only about US$10-15.
+Along with Thai massage, oil massage and reflexology foot massage are also available.

 For a complete rejuvenation of the body, mind and soul, Phuket spas have some tempting packages as well, some lasting for four or five hours, or even all day.
 Packages can combine one or more massage therapies with baths, steam sauna sessions, skin treatments and holistic treatments such as sound therapy or aromatherapy.
 The most sought-after include romantic packages for couples (think rose-petal jacuzzi sessions, chocolate body scrubs and champagne), jet lag recovery, detox/purifying and anti-aging packages.

 The ultimate sanctuary for a Thai massage or spa treatment is a Phuket luxury villa, where you can enjoy a healing session in complete privacy and peace.
 Some Phuket villas have full spa facilities that rival any of the top resorts, while others have inviting treatment areas, such as a shaded poolside gazebo, a lavish air-conditioned bedroom suite, a tropical garden with fragrant flowers or an ocean-view terrace.